Bangkit2021-0347/fruit-freshness-detector-web/README.md

 # website-fruits-classification

-Our website for Bangkit Capstone Project that can predict the level of ripeness of fruits
+Our website for Bangkit Capstone Project that can predict the level of ripeness of fruits and how much the cost would be.

 ## Run locally